Sign In Register

 Food & Exercise

-Skidmore has an average annual temperature of 52°F (11°C).
+Skidmore experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 24°F in January while summers reach 77°F in July.
-Annual precipitation is 34.5 inches.
-The area enjoys 274 sunny days per year.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 34.5 inches.
+The area receives 3.0 inches of snow annually.
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 951 feet.

 Temperature